zama-ai/concrete-ml/docs/tree.md

 | [DecisionTreeClassifier](_apidoc/concrete.ml.sklearn.html?highlight=decisiontreeclassifier#concrete.ml.sklearn.tree.DecisionTreeClassifier) |     [DecisionTreeClassifier](https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html#sklearn.tree.DecisionTreeClassifier)     |
 |  [RandomForestClassifier](_apidoc/concrete.ml.sklearn.html?highlight=randomforestclassifier#concrete.ml.sklearn.rf.RandomForestClassifier)  | [RandomForestClassifier](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html#sklearn.ensemble.RandomForestClassifier) |

-Using those models in FHE is extremely similar to what can be done with scikit-learn's API.
+Using those models in FHE is extremely similar to what can be done with scikit-learn's  \[API\](https://scikit-learn.org/stable/modules/classes.
 Any data scientists that are used to this framework should find the FHE tools very straightforward.
 More details about compiling and running any simple models can be found [here](simple_compilation.md).

 Models from **Concrete-ML** are also compatible with some of scikit-learn's main worflows, such as `Pipeline()` or `GridSearch()`.
 See below for an example on how to use both.